Brian Carbee

-Brian Carbee is a US born, Australian resident scriptwriter of Accidents Happen, the first feature film of Andrew Lancaster, for whom he also wrote and choreographed the multi-award-winning short film In Search of Mike.
-Carbee has been a dancer and choreographer for various companies including Limbs, Douglas Wright Dance, Chunky Move and his own company Jump Giants.
+Brian Carbee is a US born, Australian resident scriptwriter of Accidents Happen, the first feature film of Andrew Lancaster, for whom he also wrote and choreographed the short film In Search of Mike.
+Carbee has been a dancer and choreographer for Limbs, Douglas Wright Dance, Chunky Move and his own company Jump Giants.
 He won a 2005 Australian Dance Award for best choreography for In the Dark, directed by Wendy Houstoun, and won a Special Festival Award for his production of Stretching It Wider at the 2001 Mardi Gras Gay and Lesbian Arts Festival.
-He is a contemporary dance teacher of note currently based in Sydney, Australia.
+He is a contemporary dance teacher based in Sydney, Australia.